HewlettPackard/chef-provisioning-oneview/examples/README.md

   ```

  4. If you want to continue and bootstrap the machine, you'll have two options: (1) set up a Chef Server and bootstrap it like normal or (2) copy the cookbooks onto the node and run chef-client in local (zero) mode from there.

+## Troubleshooting

+- One of the most common problems people run into is ssl certificate verification issues with private Chef servers.
+See [ssl_issues.md](ssl_issues.md) to fix these errors.